Dipsingh/dipsingh.github.io/_posts/2022-10-15-Linear-Regression-Notest.md

 Y_{i} = (\beta_{0} + \beta_{1}x_{i}) + \epsilon_{i}
 $

-Here's a plot of a hypothesized full model for a set of data:

-In each plot, the solid line represents what the hypothesized population regression line might look like for the full model.
-The question we have to answer in each case is "does the full model describe the data well?"
-Here, we might think that the full model does well in summarizing the trend in the second plot but not the first.
+The question we have to answer is "does the full model describe the data well?".

 #### Residual Model

-The "reduced model," which is sometimes also referred to as the "restricted model," is the model described by the null hypothesis .
-For simple linear regression, a common null hypothesis is .
+The "reduced model," which is sometimes also referred to as the "restricted model," is the model described by the null hypothesis.
+For simple linear regression, a common null hypothesis is.
 In this case, the reduced model is obtained by "zeroing out" the slope that appears in the full model.
 That is, the reduced model is:

 $
 Y_{i} = \beta_{0} + \epsilon_{i}
 $

-This reduced model suggests that each response  is a function only of some overall mean, , and some error .
+This reduced model suggests that each response  is a function only of some overall mean and some error.

-Let's take another look at the plot of student grade point average against height, but this time with a line representing what the hypothesized population regression line might look like for the reduced model:

 ### F-Test